 When a Sell signal happens and the security cannot be sold at a profit (or break even), a GTC Sell order is set at the BEP.
 (A Good Til Canceled Sell order is set at the Break Even Price).
-If ANY Buy Signal happens while the GTC order is active, the historical tracking system will try to “Bootstrap” its way out of the dilemma by purchasing more shares IF the price is at least 10% lower than the BEP.
-Neither the Roll Score nor the color of the day matter when a buy signal happens with an active GTC Sell order.
-For example, if the day is red, and the security has a reversal in its own buy zone, and the price is low enough, VistaTrades will Bootstrap Buy more shares that day.
+If a TriVista Buy Signal happens while the GTC order is active, the historical tracking system will try to “Bootstrap” its way out of the dilemma by purchasing more shares IF the price is at least 20% lower than the BEP.

 The amount of the bootstrap purchase is the same as the original investment value.
 The funds for the bootstrap purchase are available from recent sales of other securities.
 When a GTC order is active, a portion of the funds from previous sales should be kept aside for possible bootstrap purchases.